-Prepare Azure resources for replication of on-premises machines
+Prepare Azure resources for disaster recovery of on-premises machines

 This article is the first tutorial in a series that shows you how to set up disaster recovery for on-premises VMs.

 - Verify that your Azure account has replication permissions.

 - Create a Recovery Services vault.
 A vault holds metadata and configuration information for VMs, and other replication components.

 - Set up an Azure network.
 When Azure VMs are created after failover, they're joined to this Azure network.